RJRico17/centroid-finder/humanImprovements.md

 What improvements can be made to the overall design or architecture?
 The overall structure of the code, reducing redundancies Which large methods or classes can be split into smaller, more modular components?

-Are there unused files, methods, or variables that should be removed?
+Maybe a class such as the video processor and something like the binarygroup finder Are there unused files, methods, or variables that should be removed?
 Yes!
 For example there is an unused dependency in pom.xml Where would additional interfaces (or abstractions) be appropriate?
+Maybe for something like the group finders ?
 How can the code be made simpler, more usable, and easier to maintain?
-There are some commented out code that we can takeout to make things clearer Any other refactoring opportunities?
+There are some commented out code that we can takeout to make things clearer Any other refactoring opportunities? definitely in the logic of our main src code.

 Testing Improvements

 Which portions of the codebase are untested or only lightly tested?
+Argument parsing logic?
 Where are the highest-priority areas for adding new tests?

-Are there specific edge cases not currently covered?
+Video submission length, pathing, types of submissions Are there specific edge cases not currently covered?
+No test cases for very large videos
 Any other testing-related improvements?

 Error Handling Improvements